Skip to content

 Supported interfaces, @interface(…)

-It’s hard to figure out what a contract does and what receivers and getters it has without looking at its source code.
-Sometimes the source is unavailable or inaccessible, and all that’s left is to try to disassemble the contract and introspect it that way, which is a very messy and error-prone approach with diminishing returns and no real reproducibility.
+It’s hard to determine what a contract does and which receivers and getters it has without examining its source code.
+Sometimes the source is unavailable or inaccessible, leaving one to try to disassemble and introspect the contract, which is a very messy and error-prone approach with diminishing returns and no real reproducibility.

-In order to resolve this issue, an OTP-001: Supported Interfaces was created.
-In accordance to it, Tact contracts can report the list of supported interfaces as a return value of a special supported_interfaces getter.
-That getter is accessible off-chain using any TON Blockchain explorer — one just needs to specify supported_interfaces as a method to execute and get a list of hexadecimal values in return.
+To resolve this issue, an OTP-001: Supported Interfaces was created.
+According to it, Tact contracts can report the list of supported interfaces through a special supported_interfaces getter.
+That getter is accessible off-chain using any TON Blockchain explorer — one simply needs to specify supported_interfaces as a method to execute and obtain a list of hexadecimal values.

-These hexadecimal values are truncated to the first 128 bit of SHA-256 hashes of the original String values of the supported interfaces.
-The first value in this list must be equal to 0x5cec3d5d2cae7b1e84ec39d64a851b66\mathrm{0x5cec3d5d2cae7b1e84ec39d64a851b66} in hexadecimal notation, which is the first half of the SHA-256 hash for "org.ton.introspection.v0".
-If the first value is wrong, you must stop trying to introspect the contract, as it doesn’t conform to the Supported Interfaces proposal.
+These hexadecimal values are truncated to the first 128 bits of SHA-256 hashes of the original String values of the supported interfaces.
+The first value in this list must equal 0x5cec3d5d2cae7b1e84ec39d64a851b66\mathrm{0x5cec3d5d2cae7b1e84ec39d64a851b66} in hexadecimal notation, which is the first half of the SHA-256 hash for "org.ton.introspection.v0".
+If the first value is incorrect, you must stop trying to introspect the contract, as it does not conform to the Supported Interfaces proposal.

-To declare support of a certain interface, add one or more @interface("…") attributes right before contract and trait declarations:
+To declare support for a certain interface, add one or more @interface("…") attributes directly before contract and trait declarations:

 @interface("His name is")